-Q: What if I have a warrant out of the Apache Junction Justice Court?
+Q: What if I have an Apache Junction Justice Court warrant?

-A: A warrant is a serious matter: it can result in your arrest, suspension of your driver’s license, more criminal charges, jail time, and cash bond.
-Tobin Law Office will often be able to appear in Court and quash a warrant.
+A: A warrant is a serious matter: it can result in your arrest, suspension of your driver’s license, more criminal charges, jail time, and more.
+Tobin Law Office is likely able to appear in Court and quash a warrant.
 This action avoids posting bond money, losing your license, and being arrested.

 Q: What if I cannot be at Court for my scheduled court date?

 A: You need to go to your court date.
-When you don’t show up, a warrant will issue for your arrest, a bond will be set, and your license may be suspended.
-The only other options are to hire a defense attorney to go in your place, or go to the Court and ask for a new court date.
+When you don’t show up, a warrant issues for your arrest, a bond is set, and your license may be suspended.
+The only other options are to hire a defense attorney to go in your place, or go to the courthouse to seek a continuance from the judge.